-The Colorado pikeminnow is found predominantly in the Green, Colorado and San Juan rivers.
-The highly predacious pikeminnow has also been found in tributaries to these mainstem rivers, likely in an effort to spawn.
+The highly predacious Colorado pikeminnow is found in the Green, Colorado and San Juan rivers and their tributaries.
 The pikeminnow is an endangered species, and efforts are underway to protect the fish throughout its native range.
 The pikeminnow's body is long and slender, with a gray-green back and silver sides.
 The head is long and conical, with a large, horizontal mouth.
 The tail fin is large and deeply forked.
 The pikeminnow can reach lengths up to six feet and can weigh 80 pounds.
 It should be returned to the water immediately if caught.